 Sept.
 27–29, 2018

-Keynotes/Plenary Sessions are located in the Memorial Fieldhouse
+Keynotes/Plenary Sessions are located in the Memorial Fieldhouse.

-To navigate the conference sessions/events/exhibits you need to download GUIDEBOOK, an app you can find more information about here: https://guidebook.com/getit/ Or you can search in your APP store on your cellphone for GUIDEBOOK.
+To navigate the conference sessions/events/exhibits, you need to download GUIDEBOOK, an app you can find more information about here: https://guidebook.com/getit/ Or you can search in your APP store on your cellphone for GUIDEBOOK.
 Download the app and search for Race and Pedagogy to find our program.
-If you do not have a mobile device, you may access the information at: https://guidebook.com/guide/144563/
+If you do not have a mobile device, you may access the information at https://guidebook.com/guide/144563/

-Please be sure to TAG us in images you take at the conference, or posts you make on social media. #RPNC2018
+Please be sure to TAG us in images you take at the conference or posts you make on social media. #RPNC2018

-Every four years, the University of Puget Sound and the Race & Pedagogy Institute welcome more than 2,000 local, regional, national, and international participants to engage issues of race and to discuss the impact of race on education.
+Every four years, the University of Puget Sound and the Race & Pedagogy Institute welcomes more than 2,000 local, regional, national, and international participants to engage issues of race and to discuss the impact of race on education.
 Each conference builds on the success of the last and contributes new perspectives to the conversation.
 Join us, September 27 - 29, 2018, to explore the theme Radically Re-Imagining the Project of Justice: Narratives of Rupture, Resilience, and Liberation.
 Major sub-themes are: Rupturing the Logics of Domination: Urgencies in the Project of Justice; Undoing Miseducation: Reclaiming and Rewriting Narratives of Liberation; and Radical Transformations: New Publics, New Social Contracts.

 The Conference will include Keynote, Spotlight, and Concurrent sessions.
 Conversation Spaces will be built into the program to multiply opportunities for more informal interactions among attendees around selected topics drawn from the formal sessions.
-As part of the Institute’s commitment to understanding the arts as public pedagogy, the fine and performing arts will speak, in campus and community spaces, to the trauma and costly yields of entering the archives of painful histories of dehumanization and internment; to the similarly and differently turbulent and violent crossings through which migrations, genocide and enslavement have been wrought; to Tacoma’s own struggles for justice over the course of many years.
+As part of the Institute’s commitment to understanding the arts as public pedagogy, the fine and performing arts will speak, in campus and community spaces, to the trauma and costly yields of entering the archives of painful histories of dehumanization and internment; to the similarly and differently turbulent and violent crossings through which migrations, genocide, and enslavement have been wrought; to Tacoma’s own struggles for justice over the course of many years.
 The Conference will also feature a Youth Summit for middle and high school students built on the Institute’s engagement with Washington State public schools.
 In addition, a conference strand designed by PreK–12 educators will focus on Unlearning Racism and wrestling with issues of representation, curriculum, and pedagogy in public schools and teacher preparation.

 Online/Pre-Conference Registration for the fourth quadrennial Race & Pedagogy National Conference, September 27-29, 2018, closed on Friday, September 21.
 In-person registration will be available on Thursday, September 27 - Saturday, September 29, as space allows.
-The full registration amount will be $400; single day (either Friday only or Saturday only) registration will be $250.
+The full registration amount will be $400; a single day (either Friday only or Saturday only) registration will be $250.
 The group rate for 10 persons is $2500 and $250 for each person beyond the first ten.
 The student rate for non-Puget Sound students is $250 for the full conference.

-To be notified of conference updates and other Race & Pedagogy Institute happenings, please send email to firstname.lastname@example.org with Add to Mailing List in the Subject line.
+To be notified of conference updates and other Race & Pedagogy Institute happenings, please send an email to firstname.lastname@example.org with Add to Mailing List in the Subject line.